 All the latest News on our company

-The Spanish energy engineering company E & M Combustion, specialized in the development of combustion technologies, has set the objective of continuing the expansion and diversification of markets, focusing on the emerging countries of Southeast Asia, where a great potential has been detected, as the zone develops a process of industrialization, the improvement of energy infrastructure and energy efficiency of its facilities.
+The Spanish energy engineering company E & M Combustion, specialized in the development of Combustion Technologies, has set the objective of continuing the expansion and diversification of markets, focusing on the emerging countries of Southeast Asia, where a great potential has been detected, as the zone develops a process of industrialization, as well as the improvement of energy infrastructure and energy efficiency of its facilities.